Why is Hinamatsuri celebrated on April 3rd in some regions?

 This custom was introduced to Japan and became established as "Nagashibina" during the Heian period.

-Gradually it developed into its present form.
+Gradually it developed into its current form.

 This is because peach blossoms were believed to ward off evil spirits .